-Microsoft is slowly moving towards a ‘Cloud PC’ service for individuals and businesses.
-Before all the hype begins later this year, this is what a Cloud PC is and why you might use one.
+Microsoft has now announced Windows 365, their ‘Cloud PC’ service for businesses.
+What is a Cloud PC is and why you might use one.

 A Cloud PC is a whole computer running ‘in the cloud’.
 You can access this computer from any device and operate it just like a normal computer.
 Not only can you use the mouse and keyboard but copy/paste, print and audio works between the two devices (the physical device and the remote one).

-Before looking at what we know about Microsoft’s Cloud PC, let’s see the long-standing technologies it uses.
+Before looking at what we know about Microsoft’s Cloud PC or Windows 365 , let’s see the long-standing technologies it uses.

 Hopefully, you’ve seen computer remote control in action.
 Most likely with Windows Remote Assistance.
 Maybe a support person has asked to access your machine remotely to fix a problem or just see the issue you’re having.